Space-Eternity-3/SE3-Launcher/README.md

 Launcher for Space Eternity 3

-**NOTE**: Launcher is only built for Windows, because there are no game builds for other operating system.
+**NOTE**: Launcher is built only for Windows, because there are no game builds for other operating systems.
 (You can still use Wine I think)

 ## Table of Contents